gsi-ee/go4-app/ddas/README.txt

 set_DDASAnalysisParameter.C that is executed as default whenever a new "Submit" of analysis settings is done.

-If fUseGate is true, Go4 will create a Go4PolygonCondition (container of TCutG) and assign its name to the correlator object (please note: the correlator of original code had the cut feature completely commented out; this was enabled again).
+If fUseGate is true, Go4 will create a Go4PolygonCondition (container of TCutG) and assign its name to the correlator object (please note: the Correlator of original code had the cut feature completely commented out; this was enabled again).
 TODO: This feature has still to be tested!
 Also missing: reasonable TH2 histogram to display the TCutG

 Method DdasToEvent() is almost the same as the existing function ddastoevent() from original code.
 It gets the channellist from the input event TDDASRawEvent.
-Note that here only the "valid" input events are processed, i.e. the ones that the first filtering steps let pass.
+Note that here only the "valid" input events are processed, i.e. the ones that the first filtering step let pass.
-Furthermore it does unpacking/mapping and uses the correlator fCorrelator for further analysis.
+Furthermore it does unpacking/mapping and uses the Correlator fCorrelator for further analysis.
 The results are copied to the component fData of the output event TDDASAnalysisEvent, which is the same data structure rootdataout as defined in the original code (Parameters-ddas.h) This may be written to an output tree if the eventstore of the analysis step is switched on.
-Please note that original example AnalyzeDDAS write the rootdataout to a top level branch of name "data", while go4 would embed the rootdataout into a TGo4EventElement with subbranch of name "fData".
+Please note that original example AnalyzeDDAS writes the rootdataout to a top level branch of name "data", while go4 would embed the rootdataout into a TGo4EventElement with subbranch of name "fData".

 Method FillHistograms() will accumulate some monitoring histograms of data of the rootdataout structure in subfolder "Analyzed".